 The Hazardous Results of the Inflexible Leader

 Today, I am going to discuss the leadership style of an inflexible boss.
-These type of personalities are unapproachable at work and home.
-Any type of change is not welcome or encouraged.
+These types of personalities are unapproachable at work and home.
+Any kind of change is not welcome or encouraged.
 Working with this type of leader stifles innovation and creativity while leaving employees feeling resentful and unmotivated.

 What is an inflexible leader?

 The inflexible boss is arrogant, distant, unreasonable, and unapproachable.
 They are closed-minded to any changes and will not listen to any new ideas, consider different options or new technology.
 The inflexible boss promotes fear over staff to ensure they follow their ways of doing things.

 - Punishes for not doing things their way

 - Their way or the highway